g-male/darin-portfolio/content/capturing/product/knock-twice-x-eclecstacy-varsity-jacket.md

 postyear: "2023"
 contentdesc: product
 ---
 Designed, shot and edited small capsule of 15 Vintage Re-born Varsity Jackets, for Knock Twice x Eclecstacy.
-Shot in the Knock Twice studio, 2023.
+Shot in the Knock Twice studio.